Guidelines for School Groups

 Although name tags are not required, we highly recommend them for effective communication for our volunteers and docents, and your chaperones.

-If you would like to eat lunch at the Museum please make arrangements before your visit.
 Students may picnic in our park around the Museum to include the gazebo on the south lawn.
 We do ask that the students respect the grounds around the Museum, leaving them as they found them.
-Trash containers are located all around the Museum.
+Trash containers are located all around the Museum grounds.

 Students may visit our Museum Store at the end of their visit.
 Please let us know when booking your group if your students will be visiting the store.